yegor256/jacli/README.md

 the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) installed.
 It's a hassle.

-Instead, you use jacli and let your users do this (say, you are no MacOS and `org.cqfn:foo:1.0.4` are the coordinates of the JAR in [Maven Central](https://mvnrepository.com/repos/central)):
+Instead, you use jacli and let your users do this (say, you are on MacOS and `org.cqfn:foo:1.0.4` are the coordinates of the JAR in [Maven Central](https://mvnrepository.com/repos/central)):